munificent/craftinginterpreters/book/calls-and-functions.md

 ```

 If that happens, the runtime needs to safely report an error and halt.
 So the
-first thing we do is check the type of the value that we're trying to call like
+first thing we do is check the type of the value that we're trying to call.
+If
-a function.
-If it's not one, we error out.
-Otherwise, the actual call happens
+it's not a function, we error out.
+Otherwise, the actual call happens here:
-here:

 ^code call